infinex-xyz/infinex-deployments/README.md

 also, when publishing, adding ` --tags 1.0.0` ensures that a package only gets published with the specified space separated tags, and not default which includes latest

+## Debugging Tips

+You can run javascript in the cannonfile string arguments, which allows you to log the variables to the console.
+By including the OR symbol, it'll both log it and use the value.
+`args = ["<%= console.log(JSON.stringify(imports, null, 2)) || imports.latestVersion.imports.infinex.contracts.InfinexProtocolConfigBeacon.address %>"]`